Ke'Bryan Hayes Player Props: Pirates vs. Mets

-The Pittsburgh Pirates, including Ke'Bryan Hayes and his .595 slugging percentage over his past 10 games, battle starter Carlos Carrasco and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+Ke'Bryan Hayes -- hitting .316 in his past 10 games -- will be in action for the Pittsburgh Pirates against the New York Mets, with David Peterson on the mound, on August 15 at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Reds.
+In his last game, he had two hits (going 2-for-5 with a double and an RBI) against the Mets.

 Ke'Bryan Hayes Game Info & Props vs. the Mets